-3.1 Formal request to QQI
+3.1 FORMAL REQUEST TO QQI

-In the first instance the lead higher education institution (HEI) should discuss with QQI the planned development of the joint programme, the proposed cooperating institutions, and the indicative timelines.
+In the first instance the coordinating higher education institution (HEI) should discuss with QQI the planned development of the joint programme, the proposed cooperating institutions, and the indicative timelines.

-A formal request to QQI that it conduct the external quality assurance of the proposed joint programme should be made in writing by the lead HEI Confirmation will be issued in writing by QQI.
+A formal request to QQI that it conduct the external quality assurance of the proposed joint programme should be made in writing by the coordinating HEI.
+Confirmation will be issued in writing by QQI.